Ardhanari/stationery/README.md

 Create a Procfile using command echo `web: gunicorn onlineshop.wsgi:application` where 'onlineshop' is the name of the application

 Git add, git commit and git push these files to the repository

 Create a new app on the Heroku, give it a name and choose region closest to you

-From the heroku app dashboard in Deploy tab, in Deployment section select GitHub
+From the Heroku app dashboard in Deploy tab, in Deployment section select GitHub

 Specify repository and the branch you want to use to deploy the project